Private AdGuard DNS

 Private AdGuard DNS is a DNS server that, in addition to benefits of a public DNS server (such as traffic encryption and domain blocklists), provides features like flexible customization, DNS statistics and parental control and is easily managed through a handy dashboard.

-Why is Private AdGuard DNS needed?
+Why you need Private AdGuard DNS

 Today, you can connect anything to the Internet: TVs, refrigerators, smart bulbs, or speakers.
 But along with the undeniable conveniences you get trackers and ads.
 A simple browser-based ad blocker will not protect you in this case, but AdGuard DNS, which you can set up to filter traffic, block content and trackers, has a system-wide effect.